fs-c/v0/docs/words/learning-to-code.md

 Assuming that this worked, the `node` command is now available anywhere in the terminal.
 You probably started out in `C:\Users\<USERNAME>` (it's alright if you didn't), but you'll most likely want to do your scripting somewhere else, in a dedicated folder.

 Since we're already in the terminal, let's create a `code` folder where we will put our scripts using `mkdir`, which is a command (just like `node`) that creates directories.
 To "move" to this new folder, use the `cd` command which can be used to move around the directory structure.

+_Note that the directory name is completely arbitrary._

 ![Creating the code directory and switching to it using the mkdir and cd commands](https://i.imgur.com/wo363Pu.gif)

 A note on `cd`: to go "up" a directory, do `cd ..`.
 This can also be chained like `cd ../../some/other/path`.

-Now, to see that I didn't just talk out of my ass earlier, about Node using a JS engine just like your browser, try out the `node` command, without any switches or arguments.
+Feel free to try out the `node` command, without any arguments.
 Lo and behold, it's a REPL!

 ![Node REPL inside a CMD window.](https://i.imgur.com/f3zL4eo.gif)